Canada Canadian Mortgage Calculator Canada

 What is Unique About Canadian Mortgages?

-From what I can tell (having never actually lived in Canada), there are two main differences between US and Canadian mortgages:
+From what I can tell (having never actually lived in Canada), there are two main differences between Canadian and US mortgages:

 1. The Canadian mortgage rates that are quoted are based on a semi-annual compound period.
 The rates for US mortgages assume a monthly compound period.